techreadiness/dapp-starter/README.md

-This is a Dapp Starter for easier Dapp development integrated with dapp-portal-sdk and liff.
+This is a Unifi Apps Starter for easier Mini App development integrated with dapp-portal-sdk and liff.

 ## Getting Started